 Systematic investigations that have explored the efficacy and safety of Epidiolex have also produced promising results for previously untreatable epileptic conditions.
 A 12-week clinical study that was done on Epidiolex, for example, found that a third of participants were seizure-free after undergoing treatment.

 The fact is that current “traditional” treatments involve various mind-numbing medications, diets, brain surgeries, invasively implanted electrical stimulation devices, and alternative therapies that offer little to no relief of symptoms.
-Epidiolex, on the other hand, is offering parents and children an unprecedented hope.
+Epidiolex, on the other hand, is offering parents and children an unprecedented level of hope.

-Why the FDA is considering approval of Epidiolex
+Why the FDA Approved Epidiolex CBD Oil

-The FDA also confirmed that GW Pharmaceuticals has submitted positive results of efficacy based on three randomized, double-blind, placebo-controlled trials that were conducted on patients with both Dravet Syndrome and Lennox-Gastaut Syndrome.
+The FDA also confirmed that GW Pharmaceuticals had submitted positive results of efficacy based on three randomized, double-blind, placebo-controlled trials that were conducted on patients with both Dravet Syndrome and Lennox-Gastaut Syndrome.
 The positive results of these studies provided substantial evidence of CBD being an effective treatment for seizures associated with both conditions.

-Laura Lubbers, for instance, who is the Chief Scientific Officer of a non-profit epilepsy research organization called CURE, recently told Business Insider that her group saw GW’s drug as a “long-awaited” treatment.
+Laura Lubbers, for instance, the Chief Scientific Officer of a non-profit epilepsy research organization called CURE, recently told Business Insider that her group saw GW’s drug as a “long-awaited” treatment.
 This is especially true for patients who haven’t responded to other drugs.
 She went on to state that what makes Epidiolex most appealing is that it’s a “well-studied,” and “well-controlled” product.

 Aside from GW’s own research, there have been additional studies conducted on Epidiolex’s anti-seizure effects.
 One clinical trial, for example, looked at the effects of the drug on 225 young people who suffered from Lennox-Gastaut syndrome.
 The participants were split into different groups, where they were given either a high dose, low dose, or a placebo treatment for 14 weeks.
 Results showed that the participants in the high-dose group saw a seizure frequency decrease of 42%, while those who were given the low-dose saw a reduction of just 37%.
 In comparison, those who were given the placebo only saw a 17% seizure frequency reduction.

 Because GW Pharmaceuticals was able to show that their product addressed a critical need, they were able to apply for a designation to fast-track the FDA’s lengthy approval process.
-This goes to show that the FDA truly believes in Epidiolex and it’s potential benefits.
+This goes to show that the FDA truly believes in Epidiolex CBD oil, as well as it’s potential benefits.